OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-06.md

 ## 1 Chronicles 6:1

-The sons of Levi were:
+The descendants of Levi included:

 > Gershon, Kohath, and Merari.